pret/pokecrystal/docs/bugs_and_glitches.md

 ([Video 1](https://www.youtube.com/watch?v=ukqtK0l6bu0), [Video 2](https://www.youtube.com/watch?v=c2zHd1BPtvc))

-This does not have a simple and accurate fix.
-It would involve redesigning parts of the save system for Pokémon boxes.
+This allows Pokémon to be duplicated, among other effects.
+It does not have a simple and accurate fix.
+A fix would involve redesigning parts of the save system for Pokémon boxes.

 ### `ScriptCall` can overflow `wScriptStack` and crash